TheRealOne78/calculator/readme.md

 <h2>Compiling...</h2>

 You need first to download a C++ compiler.
 If you are a linux user, most probably you have already installed a GCC compiler.
-You can verify it by typing ``whereis G++`` in your terminal.
-If you don't you can download it with ``sudo apt-get install G++`` command.
+You can verify it by typing ``whereis G++`` in your terminal. , you can download it with ``sudo apt-get install G++`` command.
 In windows, you can install the free version MinGW GCC <a href="https://sourceforge.net/projects/mingw/">here</a>.
 Install the MINGW manager, and install the G++ basic compiler.
 After that, you might want to path it to the system.
 To path it, in cmd run ``setx path "%PATH%;path_you_installed_mingw\bin"``.